Skip to main content

 3.2 Inconsistent Terminology

-The same term is translated differently within the same document.
+The same term gets translated differently within the same document.

 Example: